bf108/NLP_Message_Classification/readme.md

 ## NLP
 **NLP**
+The model trained by conducting sentiment analysis on each message and comparing it to the classifications given.
+  - Multi-class classification

 The natural language processing pipeline adopted was:
   - Normalization of text (Lowercase, remove punctuation and urls)
   - Tokenize sentences and then words in sentences.